haens90/Hearthstone-Hotkeys/README.md

 ## Contribute
 If you have any remarks, improvements or have found bugs, please don't hesitate to issue a pull request or [open an issue][4].

+## Planed for the future (you are welcome to provide solutions)
+have bot work with different maps.
+The different colors are a bit of a nuiscance detect Taunt successfully detect devine shield detect red targeting arrow select different strategic modes at starting time find numbers via OCR or something

   [1]: http://us.battle.net/hearthstone/en/
   [2]: https://github.com/chrisma/Hearthstone-Hotkeys/raw/master/Hearthstone_hotkeys.exe
   [3]: http://ahkscript.org/download/
   [4]: https://github.com/chrisma/Hearthstone-Hotkeys/issues/new
   [5]: https://raw.githubusercontent.com/chrisma/Hearthstone-Hotkeys/master/Hearthstone_hotkeys.ahk

+  Disclaimer this sheet is not complete since I'm too busy to add everything I did a while ago.